hunterford05/portland-rose/README.md

   ```objective-c
   PORTypeLibrary * typeLibrary = PORTypeLibrary.sharedTypeLibrary;
   ```
-3. Access the tpe library's fonts like this:
+3. Access the the library's fonts like this:
   ```objective-c
   UIFont * font = typeLibrary.fontBody;
   ```